abconlinecourses/pdfx-xblock/README.md

 ### Adding to Course

 1. Enable the XBlock in your course's advanced settings by adding "pdfx" to the "Advanced Module List"
-2. Create a new unit and select "Advanced" > "PDF Viewer" from the component menu
+2. Create a new unit and select "Advanced" > "PDFXpert XBlock" from the component menu
 3. Configure the PDF by either:
    - Uploading a PDF file
    - Providing a URL to a PDF file